cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 1. Enable the `Resolution` checkbox
   - If you have a more powerful GPU, you may be able to change the resolution to a higher value, e.g. 1920x1080
   - If you have a weaker GPU, you may want to leave this box unchecked or consider changing it to a lower value to increase performance

+    For higher resolutions, consider using the Vulkan rendering API for increased performance.
+    {:.notice--info}

 1. Navigate to `Mods` -> `FPS++`
 1. Enable all of the options in this subcategory